 Series: 2008 Inscriptions on the Representative List

-Credits: Moore Town Maroon Council, producer ; National Committee for Oral and Intangible Heritage, producer.
-UNESCO Institute of Jamaica, co-producer.
+Production: Moore Town Maroon Council, producer ; National Committee for Oral and Intangible Heritage, producer.
+UNESCO Institute of Jamaica, sponsor.